Collect Trellix Email Security Cloud (formerly FireEye ETP) logs

 principal.user.email_addresses Merged from alert.smtp-message.from

-security_result.action Set to "BLOCK" if parsed_email_status is dropped, quarantined, or deleted, or set to action_value if parsed_email_status is dropped, quarantined, or deleted
+security_result.action "BLOCK" if status is dropped, quarantined, or deleted

 security_result.action_details Set to %{alert.action}

-security_result.attack_details.tactics Merged from tactics_data based on technique_data.id matching various MITRE IDs or names
+security_result.attack_details.tactics Merged based on MITRE IDs or names

 security_result.severity_details Set to %{alert_severity}